About The Simple Living Guide (recommended by Gill)

-The Simple Living Guide, written by Janet Luhrs and first published in 1997, was my first encounter with ‘minimalism’ (or rather, living more simply) in the late nineties.
-It quite literally changed my life, so much so that I set up my own decluttering and organising company in 2003!
+The Simple Living Guide was written by Janet Luhrs and first published in 1997.
+It was my first encounter with living more simply, in the late nineties, and it quite literally changed my life.
+So much so that I set up my own decluttering and organising company, PerfectlyOrganised, in 2004.

-I started decluttering my own home, removing items that I no longer loved, and began living more deliberately, which is the what the book is all about, and I’ve been on my own personal minimalism journey ever since.
+My husband and I started decluttering our home, removing items that we no longer loved and those we weren’t using.
+Additionally, we began living more intentionally, which is what the book is really all about.
+And I’ve been on my own personal minimalism journey ever since.

 As the famous textile designer William Morris (who definitely couldn’t be considered a minimalist) said: “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
 Amen to that.